mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-As we can see, we can forget about the `Result` type during the composition process with this approach, focusing on the success values.
+As we can see, **we can forget about the `Result` type during the composition process with this approach, focusing on the success values**.
 The rise of exceptions and the use of the `runCatching` function allows us to short-circuit the computation if one of the steps fails.

 What about the Arrow library and the `Result` type?
-As we saw for the nullable types, Arrow offers some exciting extensions to the type.
+As we saw for the nullable types, Arrow offers some exciting extensions.
 First, Arrow adds the `flatMap` function to the `Result` type.
 If we are Haskell lovers, we can't live without it, and we can use the `flatMap` to compose subsequent computations resulting in a `Result`.
 Let's try to rewrite the previous example using the `flatMap` function:

 ```kotlin
 fun getSalaryGapWithMax2(jobId: JobId): Result<Double> =